LBNL-ETA/opticalc/README.md

 Opticalc is used primarily by Checkertool V2.

-Opticalc attempts to abstract away the peculiarities of pywincalc, as well as add some helpful dataclasses and Enums to describe the type of data needed to calculate integrated spectral averages summaries.
+Opticalc attempts to abstract away the peculiarities of pywincalc, as well as add in some helpful dataclasses and Enums to describe the type of data needed to calculate integrated spectral averages summaries.
 Opticalc also relies on foundational dataclasses defined in the https://github.com/LBNL-ETA/py_igsdb_base_data library.